Need help? Take a look at some of our most Frequently Asked Questions.

 The number of users in your organisation, and what they are using the internet for?

-If you have just a handful of office-based staff using their connection for email and for browsing websites, you can probably get away with lower speeds.
-If you have a larger team - or employees who need to send and receive large files, join video or audio conferences, access cloud-based applications, back up data remotely or use hosted solutions you’ll need to consider services that provide a more robust connection like a dedicated internet lease line.
+If you have just a handful of office-based staff using their connection for email and for browsing websites, you can probably get away with lower speeds and a standard FTTC connection.
+If you have a larger team - or employees who need to send and receive large files, join video or audio conferences, access cloud-based applications, back up data remotely or use hosted VOIP telephony solutions you’ll need to consider services that provide a more robust connection like a dedicated internet lease line or FTTP ( if available).

 What else should I consider for my business internet?